William Morgan (anti-Mason)

-William Morgan (born 1774 – disappeared c.
+William Morgan (1774 – disappeared c.
 1826) was a resident of Batavia, New York, whose disappearance and presumed murder in 1826 ignited a powerful movement against the Freemasons, a fraternal society that had become influential in the United States.
 After Morgan announced his intention to publish a book exposing Freemasonry's secrets, he was arrested on trumped-up charges.
 He disappeared soon after and was believed to have been kidnapped and killed by Masons from western New York.

 The allegations surrounding Morgan's disappearance and presumed death sparked a public outcry and inspired Thurlow Weed and others to harness the discontent by founding the new Anti-Masonic Party in opposition to President Andrew Jackson's Democrats.
 It ran a presidential candidate in 1832 but was nearly defunct by 1835.

 Early life and education

 Morgan was born in Culpeper, Virginia, in 1774.
 His birth date is sometimes given as August 7, but no definite source for this is cited.
 He worked as a bricklayer and stone cutter and later used his savings to open a store in Richmond.